AMDESE/sev-tool/readme.md

          $ sudo ./sevtool --pek_gen
          ```
 4. pek_csr
+     - This command exports a CSR for the PEK of the platform.
+Signed CSR can only be re-imported successfully after the platform has been configured as self-owned.
+Changing ownership voids any existing CSR.
+As a result, this CSR export only works if the platform is self-owned to begin with.
      - Optional input args: --ofolder [folder_path]
          - This allows the user to specify the folder where the tool will export the certificate signing request
      - Files read in: none